MOU for Mentors

-Thank you for choosing to serve as a mentor of an emerging leader in the MidAmerica District.
+Thank you for choosing to serve as a mentor of an Emerging Leader in the MidAmerica District.
 We are grateful for your investment in the multiplication of leaders.
-This falls under our Biblical Mandate to make disciples who make disciples – something we do not take lightly.
-We hope that this is as life-giving of an experience for you as it certainly will be for your emerging leader(s).
+We hope that this is as life-giving of an experience for you as it certainly will be for those you mentor.
 Below is a list of our expectations for you and what you can expect from the District Leadership Team.
 Please review this with the Leadership Pipeline Director.

 Coaching and Equipping the Emerging Leader